ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     y:
     : Domains on the PSL that publish DMARC policy records SHOULD include this tag with a value of 'y' to indicate that the domain is a PSD.
-This information will be used during policy discovery to determine how to apply any DMARC policy records that are discovered during the tree walk.
+If a record containing this tag with a value of 'y' is found during policy discovery, this information will be used to determine the Organizational Domain applicable to the message in question.

     n:
     : The default, indicating that the DMARC policy record is published for a